|

 has a special soft and velvety appearance.
 As the burrs are compressed during

-The plate is covered with a thin layer of wax or varnish which
+printing, only small editions can be printed.
+Line etching or hard ground The plate is covered with a thin layer of wax or varnish which

 hardens after drying.
 By drawing lines with an etching needle the covering layer